 - Regression Testing.

-- Detects bugs early: As developers run unit tests, they detect bugs early in the software development life cycle and resolve them.
-This includes flaws or missing parts in the specification as well as bugs in the programmer’s implementation.
+- Early identification of bugs: By conducting unit tests, developers spot bugs early in the software development lifecycle and resolve them.
+This includes aberrations or omissions in the requirements as well as bugs in the developers’ implementation.

-- Easier changes and simplified integrations: Doing unit testing makes it easy for the developer to restructure the code, make changes, and maintain the code.
-It also makes testing the code after integration much easier.
-Fixing an issue in Unit Testing can fix many other issues occurring in later development and testing stages
+- Smoother changes and straightforward integrations: Unit testing allows developers to restructure code, make modifications, and maintain it without difficulty.
+It also simplifies code testing after integration.
+Rectifying an issue during Unit Testing can alleviate many other problems that might crop up during later development and testing phases.

-- Easy debugging process: It helps in simplifying the debugging process.
-If the test fails at any stage the code needs to be debugged or else the process can be continued without any obstacles.
+- Smoother debugging process: Unit testing simplifies the debugging process.
+If a test fails at any point, the code needs to be debugged, but the process can proceed smoothly if there are no failures.

 [image source]

-- Unit tests should be written to verify a single unit of code and not the integration.
+- Unit tests should aim to examine a single unit of code, rather than evaluating integration.

-List of popular Unit Testing tools for different programming languages:
+Here is a list of well-liked Unit Testing tools for diverse programming languages:

 - Java framework – JUnit